KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/Documentation/Data pre-processing.md

 **Encoding on categorical attribute** -

-Target guided encoding on categorical attributes
+* Target guided mean encoding on categorical attributes

 Around 30 category there for attribute like industry.